Macaulay Posets and Rings: Introduction

 The study of Macaulay rings (Definition \ref{Macaulay_Rings_and_Ideals_Definition}) started almost a century ago with Macaulay \cite{MacaulayF.S.1927SPoE}.
 Macaulay's Theorem says that for every homogeneous ideal in a polynomial ring over a field, there exists a monomial lex ideal with the same Hilbert function.
 There has been a lot of interest in generalizing Macaulay's Theorem to quotients of polynomial rings \cite{GasharovVesselin2008Hfot, GasharovVesselin2011Hsam,MerminJeff2010Bnol, MerminJeffrey2006Li, MerminJeffrey2007Hfal, MURAISATOSHI2011Frol, ShakinD.2007Mi, ShakinDA2001SgoM}.
 Lex ideals play an important role in Hartshorne’s proof that the Hilbert scheme is connected \cite{Hartshorne1966ConnectednessOT}.
 Another very remarkable result is due to Bigatti \cite{Bigatti}, Hulett \cite{Hulett} and Pardue \cite{PardueKeith1996Dcog}, which states that lex ideals in a polynomial ring have the largest graded Betti numbers among all ideals with the same Hilbert function.

-We have two main contributions to both of these Macaulay theories.
+We have two main contributions to both of these analogs of Macaulay theorem stated in terms of posets and stated in terms of rings.
 The first (Section \ref{Translating_Between_Posets_and_Rings}) is being able to translate Macaulay theorems between posets and rings.
 The second (Section \ref{Quotients_by_Monomial_Ideals} and Section \ref{Quotients_by_Binomial_Ideals}) is applying these translation techniques to deduce new and old facts for both theories.
 Section \ref{Advanced_Orders} is dedicated to giving general classes of orders that unify Macaulay theorems under a single guise.
 A lot of questions come up based on the previous sections and we list these problems in Section \ref{Open_Problems}.

 The main dictionary results translating between rings and posets are Theorem \ref{Macaulay_Correspondence_Theorem} and Theorem \ref{The_Cartesian_and_Tensor_Correspondence}.
 Another useful tool for translating between posets and rings is Bezrukov's Dual Lemma \ref{Bezrukov_Dual_Lemma}, but this is not new.
-These theorems are achieved by defining the poset of monomial (see Section \ref{The_Poset_Of_Monomials}) for every quotient of a polynomial ring by a homogeneous ideal.
-It turns out that the poset structure and ring properties interact with each other in interesting ways.
-The results that follow are deduced by applying these translation theorems in clever ways.
+These theorems are achieved by defining the poset of monomials (see Section \ref{The_Poset_Of_Monomials}) for every quotient of a polynomial ring by a homogeneous ideal.
+The results that follow are deduced by applying these translation theorems.
 These applications give many answers to a problem posed by Mermin and Peeva \ref{The_General_Mermin_Peeva_Problem}.
 As a byproduct, we give a positive answer to a question of Hoefel \cite{Hoefel}.
 Hoefel wanted to know if Macaulay poset theory can be applied to the theory of Macaulay rings.
 The answer is an overwhelming yes, and furthermore the implications go both ways.